5 ways to thank your employees

 With the end of year in sight, it’s a great time to recognise your employees’ hard work.

 Saying thank you for a job well done boosts morale and job satisfaction.
-It’s also an effective way to retain your staff – 57% of likely to stay in their job longer if they recieve recognition, SEEK research shows.
+It’s also an effective way to retain your staff – 66% are likely to stay in their job longer if they receive recognition, SEEK research shows.

 Give thanks in person